-A late arrival or tardy occurs when a student arrives after the expected class period has begun, as determined by the District.
-Tardiness to 1st Hour will be counted as an unexcused absence in situations where the student arrives too late to have meaningful participation (8:50am) in the class, lesson or activity.
+A late arrival or tardy occurs when a student arrives to school after the school day has begun..
+Tardiness will be counted as an unexcused absence in situations where the student arrives too late to have meaningful participation (8:50am) in the class, lesson or activity.
+Excessive tardiness may result in detention and/or notification of the Juvenile Office.